 NEWARK, CA – March 10, 2022 – RMS®, a world leading risk modeling and solutions company, today announced an expansion to its latest suite of RMS Climate Change Models, to enable customers to strategically assess the near- and long-term impacts of climate change across a wider range of perils and regions.

-The new models will be generally available in June for major perils including U.S. Flood, U.S. Wildfire, and Japan Typhoon (including tropical cyclone induced inland flood).
+The new models are now generally available for major perils including U.S. Flood, U.S. Wildfire.
+Japan Typhoon (including tropical cyclone induced inland flood) will be generally available in August.
 The existing North Atlantic Hurricane Climate Change Model will also now incorporate sea-level rise projections for the United States, including the impact of vertical land movement, for example, areas of land sinking in the Gulf region.

 The RMS Climate Change Models address the growing need for climate change analytics in operational underwriting and portfolio management activities, in addition to supporting the increasing demands of regulatory requirements such as those from the Task Force on Climate Related Financial Disclosures (TCFD), and the Network for Greening the Financial System (NGFS).